Somewhere in rural Caldwell County, Missouri, lies the small town of Hamilton. Out of a population of 1,800, 185 work at Missouri Star Quilt Company.

 Now, Missouri Star Quilt Co. owns 21 buildings in Hamilton, generates over 500,000 orders annually, and employs 185 people.
 Momma Doan doesn’t use the home camera anymore; she films her magic in a professional studio.
 Their YouTube channel has over 250,000 subscribers and over 50 million views, and they ship to customers from all over the world—some even come in by bus to visit the factories and stores (and to hug Momma Doan).
 They were recently recognized and honored with the Small Business People of the Year award by the Small Business Administration.

-I had a wonderful chat with cofounder Al Doan and head of customer support Becky Bowen about how they use Help Scout to focus on delivering excellent support to their tribe of quilters.
+I had a wonderful chat with cofounder Al Doan and head of customer support Becky Bowen about how they use Help Scout to focus on delivering excellent support to their community of quilters.

 Six Weeks of Quilting

 Every company I’ve spoken with has unique ways of onboarding new hires.
 This onboarding grows empathy and an understanding for the product, team, and customers.
 Tuft and Needle puts every new employee in the factory to make boxes and watch how the mattresses are made.
 Customer.io creates homework assignments and provides meticulous coaching.

 At Missouri Star Quilt Co., they put every new employee through six weeks of quilting.

 “For six weeks, we don’t expect you to know anything.
 Especially with quilting, it’s kind of an unique experience; its not something most people have experience with before they come on board,” Becky said.
 “During that six week check-off process, we teach not only speaking terms, or how to sell, walking through making quilt blocks and things like that, but also about how to handle the customers and how to interact with them.”